Who Owns Universal Studios? | History & Fun Facts

 At the time, Universal was faltering as a business, but the takeover by MCA resulted in a massive revitalization of Universal which included a modernization of Universal Studios Hollywood.

-Connections to key filmmakers such as Alfred Hitchcock were also esablished as part of this takeover who would go on to create some of the most iconic films in history for Universal.
+Connections to key filmmakers such as Alfred Hitchcock were also established as part of this takeover who would go on to create some of the most iconic films in history for Universal.

 Universal Studios Florida Entrance

-Matushita Electric (1990): Matushita Electric was a Japanese electronics and technology company looking to break into the entertainment industry just as MCA chief Lew Wasserman was looking to sell a large portion of the company, including the Universal properties and upcoming Universal Studios Florida.
+Matsushita Electric (1990): Matsushita Electric was a Japanese electronics and technology company looking to break into the entertainment industry just as MCA chief Lew Wasserman was looking to sell a large portion of the company, including the Universal properties and upcoming Universal Studios Florida.

-FUN FACT: Matushita Electric eventually became the company we know today as Panasonic
+FUN FACT: Matsushita Electric eventually became the company we know today as Panasonic

-Seagram (1995): The marriage between Matushita Electric and MCA was short-lived as the drastic differences between the tech space, entertainment, Japanese business culture and American business culture created a problematic business environment between the new jointly entities.
+Seagram (1995): The marriage between Matsushita Electric and MCA was short-lived as the drastic differences between the tech space, entertainment, Japanese business culture, and American business culture created a problematic business environment between the new joint entities.

-Seagrams at the time was looking to expand into the entertainment business and would go on to acquire MCA and Universal from Matushita.
+Seagrams at the time was looking to expand into the entertainment business and would go on to acquire MCA and Universal from Matsushita.

-FUN FACT: Seagrams is in fact the company must notably known for Ginger Ale!
+FUN FACT: Seagrams is the company most notably known for Ginger Ale!

-Vivendi Universal (2004): Seagrams was eventually acquired by another beverage company Vivendi which would expand their name to Vivendi Universal to recognize their new presence in the entertainment industry.
+Vivendi Universal (2004): Seagrams was eventually acquired by another beverage company Vivendi which would expand its name to Vivendi Universal to recognize its new presence in the entertainment industry.

 Sorting Hat at Universal's Islands of Adventure